×

 • Volume Sales: If you create many pieces or prints, lower individual prices lead to more frequent sales and consistent income.

-• Market Entry: For new artists, competitive pricing can help establish a presence in the market and build a customer base.
+• Market Entry: Competitive pricing can help new artists establish a presence in the market and build a customer base.

 It is essential to find the right balance when determining how to price your art.
 Your pricing should reflect your unique skills and market demand without compromising long-term career sustainability.
 The most effective pricing strategy is often dynamic and evolves with your experience and market conditions.